helidon-io/helidon-build-tools/ide-support/vscode-extension/README.md

 * Helidon project creation wizard
 * Start/stop Developer Loop (as you make source code changes the project will automatically recompile and restart your application)
-* auto completion for configuration properties files (application.yaml, microprofile-config.properties, etc.)
+* Auto completion for configuration properties files (application.yaml, microprofile-config.properties, etc.)

 ## How to open the start page for the extension